jackjohn7/file-manager-rust/README.md

 - Use `b` and `t` to scroll to bottom and top respectively
 - Use `/` to begin searching
   - `ESC` will exit search mode and reset search string
+    - *Note*: This is also how you remove your filter afterwards. `/-ESC`
   - `ENTER` will exit search mode and apply search string
 - Use `n` to toggle the numbering of files